moment/luxon/docs/zones.md

 1. The date and time specified in the string was interpreted as a Parisian local time (i.e. it's the time that corresponds to what would be called 9:10 _there_).
 2. The resulting DateTime object is in Europe/Paris.

-Those are conceptually independent (i.e. Luxon could have converted the time to the system zone), but it practice it's more convenient for the same option to govern both.
+Those are conceptually independent (i.e. Luxon could have converted the time to the system zone), but in practice it's more convenient for the same option to govern both.

 In addition, one static method, `utc()`, specifically interprets the input as being specified in UTC.
 It also returns a DateTime in UTC: